CODEX TRANSPORTICA (The Seizures)

 As the hand drawn sketches are simple to scan, clean and upload we shall focus on this area of the book.
 But there are many non illustrated pages that appear to be diary entries (even though they do not follow a chronological order); these should help explain more about the purpose of the Codex Transportica – and hopefully an insight as to who the anonymous author was.

-But why dedicate so much time and effort towards digitally recreating such a decrepit book.
-It is our belief that something profoundly significant to all of mankind lies buried deep within the pages – the few fragments we have translated make us sure of this.
-It would be premature of us to hint at what it all could mean – our first translations have taught us to be humble and cautious but this has not diminished out expectation of a truly wondrous revelation as we journey further into the book.
+It is our belief that something profoundly significant to all of mankind lies buried deep within the pages – the few fragments we have identified thus far make us sure of this.
+For now, it would be premature of us to hint at what it all could mean – our first attempts have taught us to be humble and cautious but this has not diminished out expectation of a truly wondrous revelation as we journey further into the book.

 All posts are reproduced and published using RSS and E-mail subscription services (see the orange buttons at top left of page).
 For those of you away from your computer you can also access the site using a mobile device such as web enabled phone (again, see top right of page or use http://codextransportica.mofuse.mobi).